jarelllama/Scam-Blocklist/README.md

 ## How domains are added to the blocklist

+#### Source #1: Artists Against 419 (aa419)
+- aa419 provides a database of fake sites which are scraped and cumulated into the blocklist
+- Only active domains from 2022 onwards are retrieved to keep the list size small.
+The database can be viewed here: [db.aa419.org](https://db.aa419.org/fakebankslist.php)

+#### Source #2: Google Search
-- The domain retrieval process searches Google with a list of search terms almost exclusively used in scam sites.
+- The script searches Google with a list of search terms almost exclusively used in scam sites.
 These search terms are manually added while investigating sites on r/Scams.
 See the list of search terms here: [search_terms.csv](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/search_terms.csv)

+### Filtering
-- The domains from the search results are filtered against a whitelist (scam reporting sites, forums, vetted companies, etc.), along with other filtering
+- The domains collated from all sources are filtered against a whitelist (scam reporting sites, forums, vetted companies, etc.), along with other filtering
 - The domains are checked against the [Tranco 1M Toplist](https://tranco-list.eu/) and flagged domains are vetted manually
 - Redundant entries are removed via wildcard matching.
 For example, 'sub.spam.com' is a wildcard match of 'spam.com' and is, therefore, redundant and is removed.
 Many of these wildcard domains also happen to be malicious hosting sites

 The full domain retrieval and filtering process can be viewed in the repository's code.

-The domain retrieval process runs daily at 16:30 UTC.
+The domain retrieval process runs daily at 17:00 UTC.

 ## Why the Hosts format is not supported